Confinement and chiral symmetry breaking in holography: a smooth switch-off: Confinement/deconfinement transition

 with $\gamma\equiv\frac{1}{2}(a+\frac{1}{a})$, and $K(m)$ is the complete elliptic integral of the first kind,

-Solutions for the quark separation, $d$, as a function of the turning point $r_{min}$ are shown in Figure~\ref{fig:distance} for several values of $\theta$.
-To interpret these results, it is useful to begin with the two limiting cases.
+To extract the quark–antiquark potential we evaluate the on-shell Nambu–Goto action.
+The potential is obtained from the action as

+where $T=\int d\tau$.
+As usual, this quantity diverges because the string endpoints extend to the boundary and correspond to infinitely heavy quarks.
+We therefore regularize the result by subtracting the action of two straight strings stretching from the boundary to the IR.
+The renormalized potential is thus

+where the first term corresponds to the U-shaped string configuration and the second term accounts for the subtraction of the two straight strings, making the potential finite.

+The resulting quark separation $d$ as a function of $r_{min}/r_0$, together with the interaction potential $V(d)$ are displayed in Figure~\ref{fig:distance} for several values of $\theta$.
+In all cases, the small-$d$ regime corresponds to to configurations probing only the UV region, where the geometry approaches that of AdS$_5$ and therefore the potential is that of the UV ${\cal N}=4$ SYM, which all our theories share.
+This is a potential that falls as $-1/d$.

+In the left panel, this regime appears on the right-hand side of the curves, while in the right panel it corresponds to the lower portion of the curves at small $d$.
+To make this behavior more explicit, we include a log–log inset in the right panel focusing on this region.
+It is then useful to first consider the two limiting cases $\theta=\pi/2$ (soliton) and $\theta=0$ (black hole).

-In red are the string solutions for the soliton geometry ($\theta=\pi/2$): solutions at small separations probe the asymptotically AdS region and reproduce the expected Coulombic behaviour - they extend all the way to $d=0$ at larger $r_{min}$.
-They smoothly map into solutions with a larger separation that are lying along the soliton radius $r_{min}/r_0=1$ in the IR and describe confinement of very separated quarks.
+In blue we show the solutions for the soliton geometry ($\theta=\pi/2$).
+At short distances, the strings probe only the asymptotically AdS region of the geometry, and the potential exhibits the expected Coulombic behavior $V(d)\sim -1/d$.
+They smoothly map into solutions in which the string reaches the IR wall at $r=r_0$ and develops a segment that lies along this minimal radius.
+This produces a linear growth of the potential at large $d$, signaling confinement.
+Note the potential energy passes through zero before entering the linear growth regime.